stackbuilders/semantic-release-hackage/README.md

 ## Motivation

 Semantic-release is widely used in the development world but have not been implemented for haskell projects and applications until now.
-This plugin is intended to help you creating your candidate releases for a hackage package using the benefits of semantic-release
+This plugin is intended to help you create your candidate releases for a hackage package using the benefits of semantic-release

 ## Steps